learn-co-students/axi-da-project2/README.md

     List Price           40
     dtype: int64

-We have four columns that contain null values.
-Of those four, `List Price`, which is our dependent variable, is probably the most concerning.

-In the cell below, drop all rows where `List Price` is null.

 You have four columns that contain null values.
 Of those four, `List Price`, which is your dependent variable, is probably the most concerning.

 In the cell below, drop all rows where `List Price` is null.

-To make things easier moving forward, in the cell below, reformat the column names so spaces have been replaced with underscores and the text has been lowered.

 ```python
 df = df.dropna(subset=['List Price'])